 For chapter 33 students, if VA makes an excess payment of tuition and fees to the business off you will be liable for repayment of the excess amount.

 Free tutoring is available to students at Reynolds who are currently enrolled in the credit courses they list on the request for tutoring application.
-For tutoring assistance, contact the Academic Support Centers.
-For Math coaching and support, contact Math Central.
+For tutoring assistance, contact the Tutoring Services s.
+For Math coaching and support, contact Math Central+.

 A supplemental letter from the parent school or “Guest/Parent” letter is needed before we can start the process for certification.
 The Certificate of Eligibility with the college presently-attended listed.
 Students must submit a Request for Certification for your classes at Reynolds.
 Failure to do so will delay funding.